asanyal122/PorarSathi/README.md

 </h1>

 <p>
-    Students can signup and login using gmail.Data will be stored annd fetched from Firebase.
+    Students can signup and login using gmail.Data will be stored and fetched from Firebase.
 </p>

 <p>